U53RW4R3/SCPA/SCPA Phases/Command and Control/Cobalt Strike/Usage/Interactive Shell/Beacons/03 - Help Menu.md

     Command                   Description
     -------                   -----------
-    argue                     Spoof arguments for matching processes
+    !
+Run a command from the history argue                     Spoof arguments for matching processes
     blockdlls                 Block non-Microsoft DLLs in child processes browserpivot              Setup a browser pivot session
     cancel                    Cancel a download that's in-progress
-    cd                        Change directory on host.
-Use '-' to get back to previous cwd. checkin                   Call home and post data
+    cd                        Change directory
+    checkin                   Call home and post data
     chromedump                Recover credentials from Google Chrome
     clear                     Clear beacon queue
-    connect                   Connect to a Beacon peer over TCP covertvpn                 Deploy Covert VPN client
+    clipboard                 Attempt to get text clipboard contents connect                   Connect to a Beacon peer over TCP covertvpn                 Deploy Covert VPN client
     cp                        Copy a file
+    data-store                Store post-ex items to Beacon
     dcsync                    Extract a password hash from a DC desktop                   View and interact with target's desktop dllinject                 Inject a Reflective DLL into a process